 Eastern State Penitentiary - Philadelphia and its Countryside

 In 1829, the first prisoner walked through the doors of Eastern State Penitentiary.
 It closed its doors as a penitentiary in 1971, and now lies deteriorated and empty.
 It is said that the lingering spirits of the isolated prisoners still haunt the cell blocks of this National Historic Landmark, making it one of America’s most haunted prisons.
 Today, that same intrigue remains and guests can experience the haunted prison on a tour or at special events offered year round.
-Visitors can experience two new interactive tours for 2013, “Soup Alley” and “Tunnel Escape.”
+New for 2014, visitors can witness “The Big Graph,” a massive infographic structure illustrating incarceration rates over 120 years, as well as trends in U.S. corrections policies.

 Carbon County Old Jail - Upstate PA